Terms of Engagement

 2) We may terminate this agreement, at any time, by giving you reasonable notice.
 Reasonable notice will be determined with regard to all of the circumstances that exist at the time notice is given.

 3) We will store our file of papers (except any of your papers which you ask to be returned to you) on the understanding that we have the right to destroy it 6 years after the date of the final invoice we send to you for the matter in question.
-We do not destroy documents which you ask us to deposit in safe custody.
+We do not destroy documents that you ask us to deposit in safe custody.

 Termination Consumer Contracts (Information, Cancellation & Additional Contracts) Regulations 2013